 Velma’s mom said, “Let me tell you how I am able to better relax and enjoy my dreams.
 This is how I make these a pleasant experience rather than a nightmare.
 You must relax with your dream, watch it and remember everything you can about it, and teach yourself to wake up immediately after each significant dream and write down every bit of information in the dream.”

-Mom went on, “There are no insignificant details in any of your dreams.
-Write down the time of day, if you can figure it out, the location, and the ages of those in your dreams,” Mom went on to point out that Velma would start having dreams about what is going to happen in the future as when as in the immediate.
-Mom and Velma discussed that Velma had to look for the smallest details.
+Her Mom went on, “There are no insignificant details in any of your dreams.
+Write down the time of day, if you can figure it out, the location, and the ages of those in your dreams,” Grandma went on to point out that Velma would start having dreams about what is going to happen in the future as well as in the immediate.
+Her Mom and Velma discussed that Velma had to look for the smallest details.
 Things like the exact clothing, both uppers and lowers, as well as colors.
 Are the cloths wet or dry?
 Are the people wearing any jewelry?
 If a meal is involved, is it breakfast, lunch, dinner, or snack?
 What exactly are the people eating?
 How does it smell?
 Is it the first cooking of the meal, or left overs?
 What is the weather?
+What season is it?
 Are there any calendars in the dream?
 Is there anything in the dream that is repeated in the dream, or repeated from a previous dream, and are there any changes with the second viewing.
 Every detail is important.
 Without this information Velma would be a prisoner to her dreams rather than being the master of her dreams.
 She must learn how to be able to effectively work with the information and help people with her gift because her life and her dreams are not her own.

-Velma was thrilled about her conversation with Mom.
+Velma was thrilled about her conversation with her Mom.
 By this time she was beginning to feel like a freak and it was wonderful to know that this was normal in her family.
-Mom had told her that generations upon generations were psychic dreams in their family.
+Her Mom had told her that generations upon generations were psychic dreams in their family.

 “World War II”

 The year was 1944 and World War II was raging.
-Velma was 15 and had already dropped out of school because she had dreamed that she would never need more schooling than what she already had.
+Velma was going on 16 and had already dropped out of school because she had dreamed that she would never need more schooling than what she already had.
 Because Velma was to become a stay at home mom with three boys to raise.
 Not a wise choice by modern standards, but this was what it was for her in 1944.

 It was just about sundown and Velma was sitting with her best friend Clarabelle on the porch out front of Clarabelle’s house.
 Velma saw Tommy Grimmic walking up the sidewalk.
 She didn’t know his name, but she knew him from her dreams.
 She knew he was to become her husband and the father to her three boys.